Guilouz/Klipper-Flsun-Speeder-Pad/README.md

 ```
 - On the page that appears, select your geographic area from the list and press `Enter`.

-- then select your timezone in the new list and press `Enter`.
+- Then select your timezone in the new list and press `Enter`.

 - You can then verify that the change has been taken into account by retyping this command:
 ```